 $53This is 83% more expensive.

-Instant life insurance allows for quick policy approval, often within minutes or hours, and doesn't require a medical exam.
+Instant life insurance allows for quick policy approval, often within minutes or hours; it also doesn't require a medical exam.
 You can secure a $1 million policy without undergoing health tests, streamlining the application process.
 However, insurers compensate for the lack of health information by charging more, as they're taking on an undefined risk level for the coverage provided.

 Where to Get a $1 Million Life Insurance Policy

-You can acquire a $1 million life insurance policy from traditional insurance companies and online brokers.
+You can acquire a 1 million dollar life insurance policy from traditional insurance companies and online brokers.
 Various platforms allow you to compare rates and policy terms, making finding a plan that suits your needs easier.

 Transamerica and GEICO tie for offering the cheapest 10-year $1 million term policies, with an average monthly premium of just $26.
 Allstate follows closely behind at $29 per month.
 These rates make it feasible to obtain substantial coverage without breaking the bank.
-To help you make an informed choice, the table below details the average monthly premiums for a 10-year $1 million term life policy from different companies.
+The table below details the average monthly premiums for a 10-year $1 million term life policy from different companies so you can make an informed choice.

 Do You Need a $1 Million Life Insurance Policy?